Navigation Menu+

 It’s a draw.

-From my writer’s perspective though, the film could simply have started later, after the torture, and been half an hour shorter.
-A short opening scene where someone just gives Maya the courier’s name and we could segue straight to what is in the actual film the second act.
+From my writer’s perspective, though, the film could simply have started later, after the torture, and been half an hour shorter.
+A short opening scene where someone just gives Maya the courier’s name and we could segue straight to what is in the actual film: the second act.
 Clearly, the writer intended to explore the issue.
 I’d say he was in two minds about what point he wanted to make.
 It would have been very easy to lead the viewer by simply placing an unattractive ‘evil’ character on one side of the divide or the other.
 As the screenplay doesn’t do that, the way you view torture is unlikely to change after you see the film.
 If it’s propaganda, it’s extremely subtle.

-The film is long, discursive and there are lots and lots of characters.
+The film is long, discursive, and there are lots and lots of characters.
 Unfortunately, apart from Maya and Dan (and Dan practically disappears in the second half) few of them have much chance to make an impression on the viewer.
-This is the peril of semi-documentary: in reality single individuals are not present as the whole story unfolds.
+This is the peril of semi-documentary: in reality, single individuals are not present as the entire story unfolds.
 Even compressing and using composite characters, the true story of the hunt for bin Laden simply requires more personnel than the viewer can keep track of.
 As it is, Maya and Dan seem to be in an unfeasibly large number of places at the right time.

 The climax of the film is really the go-no-go decision.
 The actual raid is not particularly well done.
 The tension evaporates, because we know what’s going to happen and it happens too slowly.
 I might even have been tempted to stay with Maya’s point of view during the raid (she’s back in Afghanistan waiting to identify the body).
 The final lurch from espionage thriller to war film is stylistically difficult, and not helped by the fact that the helicopters have more personality than the soldiers, who simply don’t get enough screen time to establish themselves as individuals.